Post-Cult Guilt Art Therapy|

 Diana Pletts (head of the ICSA Phoenix art therapy project) suggested I work on an art therapy piece to go with my presentation in Dallas 2016 on post-cult guilt.* I thought about it for two months, then an image came to me this morning.
 Upon waking, the image included dread—my fear about the things that could happen to me because of my offenses to the gurus, and for covering up and lying for the organization.

 Early afternoon, when I drew the image, fear did not come out in it at all.
-Maybe it's because through counseling, I've learned to let go of the superstitious beliefs the fringe group planted in my thoughts.
+Maybe it's because through counseling, I've learned to let go of the superstitious beliefs the cult planted in my thoughts.
 It's inappropriate to offend people or lie, but the consequences do not include creating problems outside my sphere of influence.
 For example, my mistakes cannot cause a friend to get in a car accident on the other side of town.

 Guilt and worry have other consequences, but it's not at all like the gurus told us.
 Only a child, or a naïve, psychotic, or brainwashed person attributes outside events to magical thinking.